Neoclassicism: History

 Neoclassicism is a revival of the many styles and spirit of classic antiquity inspired directly from the classical period, which coincided and reflected the developments in philosophy and other areas of the Age of Enlightenment, and was initially a reaction against the excesses of the preceding Rococo style.
 While the movement is often described as the opposed counterpart of Romanticism, this is a great over-simplification that tends not to be sustainable when specific artists or works are considered.
 The case of the supposed main champion of late Neoclassicism, Ingres, demonstrates this especially well.
 The revival can be traced to the establishment of formal archaeology.

+The Italian archaeologist and art theorist Giovanni Pietro Bellori is considered the forerunner of Neoclassicism.
+In 1664 he delivered a lecture on the 'Ideal' in art at the Accademia di San Luca, Rome, which became the seminal statement of idealist art theory.
+Bellori's lecture had a decisive influence on European academic theory and later became the theoretical basis of the Neoclassicism preached by Winckelmann.

 The writings of Johann Joachim Winckelmann were important in shaping this movement in both architecture and the visual arts.
 His books Thoughts on the Imitation of Greek Works in Painting and Sculpture (1750) and Geschichte der Kunst des Alterthums ("History of Ancient Art", 1764) were the first to distinguish sharply between Ancient Greek and Roman art, and define periods within Greek art, tracing a trajectory from growth to maturity and then imitation or decadence that continues to have influence to the present day.
 Winckelmann believed that art should aim at "noble simplicity and calm grandeur", and praised the idealism of Greek art, in which he said we find "not only nature at its most beautiful but also something beyond nature, namely certain ideal forms of its beauty, which, as an ancient interpreter of Plato teaches us, come from images created by the mind alone".
 The theory was very far from new in Western art, but his emphasis on close copying of Greek models was: "The only way for us to become great or if this be possible, inimitable, is to imitate the ancients".

+The Industrial Revolution saw global transition of human economy towards more efficient and stable manufacturing processes.
+There was tremendous material advancement and increased prosperity.
 With the advent of the Grand Tour, a fad of collecting antiquities began that laid the foundations of many great collections spreading a Neoclassical revival throughout Europe.
 "Neoclassicism" in each art implies a particular canon of a "classical" model.